-Hike To A Hidden Gorge & Waterfall near Huntsville, Alabama
+Hike To the Hidden Lost Sink Falls in Huntsville, Alabama

 Most people come to Huntsville, Alabama for the NASA space center.
 While NASA’s space center is unquestionably a great road trip pit stop, there are a few hiking trails in the area worth detouring for.
 Lost Sink Trail is one of these trails made for an amazing little day trip!

 If you’ve ever watched Sweet Home Alabama, you’ve seen Alabama portrayed as a swampy middle of nowhere.
 While true for some of Alabama, while driving through Northern Alabama, you’ll probably be surprised by the sheer size of the mountains!
 We didn’t know that Alabama was mountainous when my parents moved down a few years ago.
 Northern Alabama is actually the foothills of the Appalachian Mountains!